su2code/su2code.github.io/_tutorials/multiphysics/Unsteady_FSI_Python/Dynamic_FSI_Python.md

 ---
-title: Dynamic Fluid-Structure Interaction (FSI) using the Python wrapper and an external structural solver
+title: Dynamic Fluid-Structure Interaction (FSI) using the Python wrapper and a Nastran structural model
 permalink: /tutorials/Dynamic_FSI_Python/
 written_by: Nicola-Fonzi
 for_version: 7.0.6